kmehta1995/Karishma-Mehta/README.md

 -A Staretegic Design and Management major

--Sudies industrial design at the Pratt Institute
+-Sudied Industrial Design at the Pratt Institute

 -Would love to travel the world